helix-editor/helix/book/src/usage.md

 func([arg1], arg2, arg3)
 ```

-Using `A-n` would select the next sibling in the syntax tree: `arg2`.
+Using `Alt-n` would select the next sibling in the syntax tree: `arg2`.

 ```
 func(arg1, [arg2], arg3)
 ```

-While `A-o` would expand the selection to the parent node.
+While `Alt-o` would expand the selection to the parent node.
 In the tree above we
 can see that we would select the `arguments` node.

 ```